butyr/pytorch-transformer-zoo/README.md

 # pytorch-transformer
-Pytorch implementation of "Attention is all you need"
+Pytorch implementation of "Attention is all you need" ([Vaswani et al. 2017](https://arxiv.org/pdf/1706.03762.pdf))

 ## Installation